 Upon completion of the second pilot bore an 800mm reamer was attached to the drill string and a tail string installed to ensure the reamed hole was not lost.
 The mud plan ensured excellent drill returns were received at exit.
 Upon completion of the ream the 630mm PE pipe was attached to the drill string in preparation for pullback.

-The pipe weight was approximately 40 tonne.
-With the pipe required to be filled with water to create neutral buoyancy and prevent the pipe lifting in the hole and cutting through the surface the finished pipe weight for install was nearly 90 tonne.
-During the pullback pressure never exceeded 20 tonne at any time.
+The pipe weight was approximately 40 tonnes.
+The pipe was required to be filled with water to create neutral buoyancy and to prevent the pipe from lifting in the hole and cutting through the surface.
+Rollers were also used to support the pipe and reduce friction during pullback.
+The finished pipe weight for install was nearly 90 tonnes.
+During installation the pullback pressure never exceeded 20 tonnes at any time.

 For more information about this project or UEA Trenchless, please send enquiries to Steven Hopkins.